 LDA is a method of immunotherapy that involves desensitization with combinations of a wide variety of extremely low dose allergens, given with the enzyme beta-glucuronidase.
-This induces production of activated T suppressor cells.
+This induces the production of activated T suppressor cells.
 It includes mixtures of over 300 allergens that act quite universally, thus decreasing the body’s tendency to overact.
 The overall success rate of LDA therapy is around 80% but can vary depending on the severity of the condition being treated as well as how long the condition has been present.
 The better the patient is able to follow the rules (see patient instruction booklet) the better will be the success rate.
 This treatment is a long-term therapy and the patient must be committed to completing it.

 LDA is given by intradermal injections (injections of small amounts of medication just under the skin).
 Most of the time the location for the injections is in the underside of the forearm, like getting a TB skin test.
-Usually injections are given every 2 months, with some exceptions, and then spaced out as symptoms improve.
-The injections are uncomfortable but the discomfort generally last from a few minutes to less than 30 minutes.
+Usually, injections are given every 2 months, with some exceptions, and then spaced out as symptoms improve.
+The injections are uncomfortable but the discomfort generally lasts from a few minutes to less than 30 minutes.

 Since LDA uses extremely low dose allergens given in an enzyme mixture and appears to be affecting the cell-mediated pathway, the risk of severe adverse reaction is much diminished.
 There has never been a fatal or life-threatening systemic reaction to LDA treatment; the dosage is simply too low.
 We do expect to see a localized skin reaction at the injection site that can last a few hours to a few days and slight redness may last up to 3 weeks.
 Under some circumstances, it is necessary to pretreat patients who have severe symptoms with a steroid medication; this will be discussed prior to initiating therapy.

-The effect of LDA is frequently immediate; however the full benefit will take longer, especially in patients with long standing food allergies, chemical sensitivity, or more complex problems.
+The effect of LDA is frequently immediate; however, the full benefit will take longer, especially in patients with long-standing food allergies, chemical sensitivity, or more complex problems.
 To achieve the full effect of the treatment, which is the amelioration of symptoms, it may require injections every 2-4 months for 2-4 years.